akorablov/project_data_jobs/README.md

 ![Salary Distributions of Data Jobs in the US](PyProject_1/images/Salary_Distribution_in_US.png)

-*Box plot visualizing the salary distributions for the top 6 data job titles.*
+*Salary distribution across six major data job titles in the U.S., shown as a box plot.*

 #### Key Insights:

-- There's a significant variation in salary ranges across different job titles.
-Senior Data Scientist positions tend to have the highest salary potential, with up to $600K, indicating the high value placed on advanced data skills and experience in the industry.

-- Senior Data Engineer and Senior Data Scientist roles show a considerable number of outliers on the higher end of the salary spectrum, suggesting that exceptional skills or circumstances can lead to high pay in these roles.
-In contrast, Data Analyst roles demonstrate more consistency in salary, with fewer outliers.

-- The median salaries increase with the seniority and specialization of the roles.
-Senior roles (Senior Data Scientist, Senior Data Engineer) not only have higher median salaries but also larger differences in typical salaries, reflecting greater variance in compensation as responsibilities increase.
+- Clear Hierarchy in Compensation: There’s a distinct upward trend in salaries with increased seniority and specialization.
+Senior Data Scientist and Senior Data Engineer roles sit at the top of the salary spectrum, indicating that advanced expertise and leadership in data domains are highly valued.

+- Wide Salary Ranges for Senior Roles: The Senior Data Scientist and Senior Data Engineer positions exhibit not only high median salaries but also wide interquartile ranges (IQR) and a large number of outliers on the upper end.
+This suggests substantial variability in compensation, possibly influenced by factors like company size, location, and individual expertise.

+- Stable and Predictable Analyst Salaries: Data Analyst and Senior Data Analyst positions show narrower distributions with fewer high-end outliers.
+This indicates more standardized pay across the industry for these roles, with limited spikes in compensation.

+- Engineers vs Scientists: While both engineering and science roles are well-compensated, the data suggests that Data Scientists (especially at the senior level) may have a slight edge in terms of upper salary limits hinting at strong demand for advanced analytical and machine learning skills.

+- Outliers Indicate High Potential: The presence of salaries beyond $400K,  even for mid-level roles like Data Scientist and Data Engineer, indicates that professionals in these positions can achieve very high earnings under certain conditions (e.g. working at top-tier tech firms or in niche areas).

+- Data Analyst Entry Point: With the lowest median and overall salary range, the Data Analyst role remains the most common entry point into the data profession.
+However, it offers a clear growth path into more lucrative roles as skills and responsibilities increase.

 ### Highest Paid & Most Demanded Skills for Data Analysts

-Next, I narrowed my analysis and focused only on data analyst roles.
-I looked at the highest-paid skills and the most in-demand skills.
-I used two bar charts to showcase these.
+I then narrowed my analysis to focus exclusively on Data Analyst roles.
+Specifically, I explored which skills are most in demand and which are associated with the highest salaries.
+To illustrate these insights, I used two separate bar charts.

 #### Visualize Data